NikunjSachdeva/rainfall_prediction/README.md

 Developed and automated a robust data pipeline to convert raw binary rainfall files into xarray DataArrays, handling missing values and enabling efficient multi-year analysis and visualization.
 Engineered and trained a high-performance deep learning model (over 200 epochs) for daily rainfall prediction, achieving a mean absolute error (MAE) below 0.005 (normalized scale) and supporting predictions up to 77.1 mm/day.
 Implemented a forecasting tool capable of generating spatial rainfall predictions for any date and location in India with visual outputs

+The dataset for gridded yearly rainfall was taken from : https://www.imdpune.gov.in/cmpg/Griddata/Rainfall_25_Bin.html